prophile/typ-report/sections/stuttering.md

 value of the other output, it evaluates `True && True` as `True` before the update on the right-hand input is received.

-This is somewhat unfortunate.
+This is somewhat unfortunate[^unf].
 It is similar, in many ways, to an analogous problem arising from propagation delays in digital logic circuits\cite{digitalHazards}.